hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_vibrant_galaxy_with_swirling_colors_and_stars_for__6ccfbcf9-5e1a-43b3-8290-6f0940fef2ad-0_3.content.md

 ## Contact Us

 Have a question or comment about our blog?
 We'd love to hear from you!
-You can reach us at [email protected] or follow us on [Twitter](#) for the latest updates.
+You can reach us at me@pavolhejny.com or follow us on [Twitter](#) for the latest updates.
 Thanks for exploring the cosmos with us!